The harvesting operation

 Code of practice and other legislation

 Native timber harvesting must follow the Code of practice for native forest timber production on Queensland’s State forest estate 2020 (the Code).
-The Code specifies, for example, that:
+The Code is maintained by the Department of the Environment, Tourism, Science and Innovation (DETSI) and specifies, for example:

-• at least half the forest stand must not be harvested
+• at least half the forest stand must remain after harvesting

 • setbacks from watercourses, where harvesting is not permitted, must be established